HenriqueSilva18/Railway-Network-Simulator/docs/system-documentation/Sprint 2/US07/01.requirements-engineering/US007-requirements.md

-# US007 - As a Player, I want to list all the stations
+# US007 - List all the Stations

 ## 1. Requirements Engineering

-As a Player, I want to list all the stations to select one to see its details.

 ### 1.1.
 User Story Description